 In the majority of cases, the behaviour of abnormal-looking birds has been described as being very similar to that of 'normal' individuals of the same species.
-This is interesting since there is reason to suspect that differences might be detected.
+This is interesting, as there is reason to suspect that differences might be detected.
 For example, abnormal birds might not be accepted by a potential mate or might give the wrong signals to other birds, causing communication problems.
 Despite some reports of abnormal birds being loners, sometimes even 'bullied' by others of the same or of different species, there are equivalent numbers of reports of abnormal individuals being more aggressive, apparently even dominant over others, and plenty that behave and are treated normally.

 Of those birds that were seen during the spring and summer, only 12% were confirmed to be breeding.
 This is perhaps understandable given that appearance plays a significant part in choosing a mate so those that are drastically different may struggle to find a mate.
 Once breeding, abnormal plumage made little difference – of those breeding, 64% seemed to do so successfully (e.g. seen bringing food to young).